 - Overlooks with Access Modifications: Gooney Manor (milepost 7.3, W), Little Hogback (milepost 19.7 W), Jeremys Run (milepost 26.3 W), Beahms Gap (milepost 28.4 W), Pass Mountain (milepost 30 W), Pinnacles (milepost 35 W), Jewell Hollow (milepost 36.4 W), Stony Man (milepost 38.5 W), Thorofare Mountain (milepost 40.4 E), Timber Hollow (milepost 43.2 W), Crescent Rock (milepost 44.4 W), Franklin Cliffs (milepost 48.9 W), Hazwltop Ridge (milepost 54 W), Swift Run (milepost 66.8 W), Sandy Bottom (milepost 67.5 W), Eaton Hallow (milepost 70.3 W), Rocky Mount (milepost 70.8 W), Loft Mountain (milepost 74 E), Brown Mountain (milepost 76.6 W), Ivy Creek (milepost 77.2 E), Rip Rap (milepost 91.4 W), Moormans River (milepost 92 E), Turk Mountain (milepost 93.7 W), Sawmill Run (milepost 95.3 W), and Sawmill Ridge (milepost 96 W).

-- Description: Several areas exists within this elongated park to picnic.
+- Description: Several areas exist within this elongated park to picnic.
 An access sign is placed near picnic tables with the most access.
 The Pinnacles Picnic Area is one of the favorites, located just north of Skyland Resort.
 Dundo Picnic Area is a group picnic area with 7 large sites with no modifications.
 However, 3 sites provide access to tables from the parking spots.

 - Parking: Designated parking spots are at many picnic areas, though not necessarily directly in front of the picnic tables with the most access.
 Parking lots are paved and sometimes used as the pathway to the tables.
 Some parking spots have the crosshatch for van access but no designated spots or other modifications.

-- Paths of Travel: Direct pathways from designated parking to the most accessible picnic tables and bathroom are common, but sometimes you must travel through the parking lot (usually less than 150 feet).
+- Paths of Travel: Direct pathways from designated parking to the most accessible picnic tables and bathrooms are common, but sometimes you must travel through the parking lot (usually less than 150 feet).
 Most tables had fairly level pathways leading to them (2-5 degrees or less); some were 8 degrees or more.
 Pathway erosion from tree roots was occasionally seen.
 Paved pathways are common to other picnic tables but are narrow (less than 36 inches wide) and have sections that are more than 8 degrees in slope.

 LIMBERLOST TRAIL (1.3 miles)